2-Party System? Americans Might Be Ready For 8

 - Male dominated and financially comfortable

-- In favor of smaller government and lower corporate taxes
+- In favor of smaller government and lower corporate tax rates

 - Of the belief that the U.S. economic system is fair — four-fifths don't believe the government can afford to do more for needy Americans and that blacks who can't get ahead are responsible for their own condition